 Each year in South Carolina, thousands of vulnerable adults become victims of elder abuse.
 Elder abuse is a serious crime that can include physical abuse, emotional abuse, neglect, abandonment, sexual abuse, and financial exploitation.

-If you suspect abuse or neglect in a long term care facility, please call a Long Term Care Ombudsman (LTCO) at 1-800-868-9095, housed at the Lieutenant Governor's Office on Aging (LGOA).
+If you suspect abuse or neglect in a long term care facility, please call a Long Term Care Ombudsman (LTCO) at 1-800-868-9095, housed at the South Carolina Department on Aging (SCDOA).

 If you suspect your loved one is being abused in his/her home, please contact Adult Protective Services at DSS.